Here we highlight four areas you may not have considered before. We’ve got you.

 Make a difference saving lives: Diagnostic Radiotherapy

-The Radiography course at University of Cumbria came in eight in the UK in the Times Good University Guide 2018 and students report fantastic experience as well as access to top-of-the range equipment while studying.
+The Radiography course at the University of Cumbria came in eight in the UK in the Times Good University Guide 2018 and students reported the fantastic experience as well as access to top-of-the-range equipment while studying.

 Diagnostic Radiography is a desirable career but there is a shortage of trained radiographers in the country and experts at the university are leading insightful research into reasons why.

-In the last two years alone papers have been accepted by the UK Radiological and Radiation Oncology Congress (UKRCO), most recently on how Radiographers report domestic abuse of the elderly and ways to combat shortages of trained staff.
-The research highlights the expertise of lecturing staff and their ability to influence at a national scale.
+In the last two years, alone papers have been accepted by the UK Radiological and Radiation Oncology Congress (UKRCO), most recently on how Radiographers report domestic abuse of the elderly and ways to combat shortages of trained staff.
+The research highlights the expertise of lecturing staff and their ability to influence on a national scale.